 Summit Program Committee

-This group of 11 fantastic FCAA members will serve on the 2018 AIDS Philanthropy Summit Committee, responsible for reviewing the Call for Sessions submissions, as well as providing guidance on the development of the overall Summit agenda.
+This group of 10 fantastic FCAA members will serve on the 2019 AIDS Philanthropy Summit Committee, and will be responsible for reviewing the Call for Sessions submissions and providing guidance on the development of the overall Summit agenda.

 Taryn Barker is the HIV Manager at the Children’s Investment Fund Foundation.
 Previously, she was the Director of Viral Hepatitis at the Clinton Health Access Initiative and has worked in HIV, SRH and international health in Asia, Africa and the Caribbean for the last ten years, after transitioning from the private sector.